 The third reason why you would want to start investing is to make your money work for you.

 What you’re most probably doing now is you working for money.
-Whether through an employment, self-employment or a small business, a part (or a lot) of you is working for money.
+Whether through employment, self-employment, or a small business, a part (or a lot) of you is working for money.

 But time will surely come when you can no longer afford to do it, but your NEEDS will remain (and probably would be even bigger).
 Having enough investments which you can use for your retirement will certainly give you that financial peace even at your old age.